In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

-MATERIAL: The majority of the pack’s material is called ULA 400 Robric fabric.
-It’s about as durable as can be in this weight class and water resistant, but not waterproof.
+MATERIAL: The majority of the pack’s material is called ULA 400 Robic fabric.
+It’s about as durable as can be in this weight class, – and water resistant, but not waterproof.

 Can I get mine in Red?

-In April of 2021 the fabric is offered in a choice of 6 colors.
-These are blue, purple, red, teal, black, and original green.
-If the color you want is out of stock, they will make your pack “to order” for a $15 dollar fee, which provides a nice opportunity for dialing in all of your customizations.
+In 2023 the fabric is offered in a choice of 9 colors.
+These are red, orange, blue, grey, teal, royal blue, purple, black, and original green.
+If the color you want is out of stock, they will make your pack “to order” for a $15 dollar fee, which provides a nice opportunity for dialing in all of your optimizations.

 Does a bear canister fit in the ULA Catalyst?

 Absolutely.
 The BV500 fits my medium Catalyst horizontally as well as vertically, though I find the horizontal fit to be a bit snug and cumbersome for the daily grind of the trail.
 ULA states that every bear canister on the market will fit the Catalyst horizontally, with the exception of the Bearikade.

 If you’re packing a bear can horizontally, remember it’s best not to place it at the absolute bottom of the pack.

 J-Strap vs S-Strap